taveraantonio/RNS-web-service-and-clients/README.md

 # RNS System Web Service and Vehicle and Administrator Client
 Java implementation of the RNS system, developing of a vehicle and an administrator client for that web service.
-That code is developed for the Distributed Programming II course held at the Politecnico di Torino.
+The code is developed for the Distributed Programming II course held at the Politecnico di Torino.
 Design explanation of the webservice can be found in the doc folder.

 ## RNS System Web Service